Middle School English Teacher of the Year Award

 Nominees may be recommended by colleagues from the local school district or their Regional Representative.
 Before submitting a nomination, please check the requirements for the award.

-Recipients will be recognized at the MCTE annual fall conference.
+Recipients will be recognized at MCTE’s spring conference.

 The MCTE introduced the Middle School English Teacher of the Year Award in 2013.
 Below are all past honorees.